bbauska/UofM-Intro-HTML5/README.md

 the server can&apos;t fulfill the request.
 If it can&apos;t, it&apos;ll send back an error code.
 I think a lot of you are familiar with 404, where it says, &quot;File not found.&quot; That usually means you typed something in wrong.
 If you get a 500 error, that actually means that the servers down.
-So, you may as well go have a snack, do something fun, come back later and type it in again.
+You may as well go have a snack, do something fun, come back later and type it in again.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 41. what happens in the address bar (33) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">